kincl/hdhr/README.md

 Requirements
 ------------

-> The HDHomeRun library.
-As my own distribution (Ubuntu) had a version that was too old, you might have to download these from the website:
+- The HDHomeRun library.
+If your distro has a packaged version that is too old, you might have to download these from the website:

     http://www.silicondust.com/support/hdhomerun/downloads/linux